-Mission Statement: Avenue exists to stir churches to wage war on inaction and open its doors throughout the week to support the next generation academically and spiritually.
+Mission Statement: Avenue exists to stir churches to take action and open its doors throughout the week to support the next generation academically and spiritually.

 Our desire is to see churches reach out to students in their neighborhood throughout the week to tutor, mentor and empower them to fulfill their purpose.
-We desire for the members of the church to adopt or foster homeless and orphaned children as well as be equipped to speak powerfully into their lives to declare the truth that each child deserves an opportunity to be academically successful.
+We desire for the members of the church to speak powerfully into their lives to declare the truth that each child deserves an opportunity to be academically successful.
 We want to integrate churches the way the schools are integrated, bringing diversity and racial reconciliation to the local church.

-Check out a clip of some of the students who inspire us at our pilot location in Bradenton.
+Check out a clip of some of the students who inspired us in 2019 our pilot location in Bradenton.

 Public school students who get support outside of school and get one-on-one attention are many times more likely to be academically successful and have more confidence than the students who have no one-on-one support.

 Tutoring and mentoring impacts more than just academics.
 It impacts self-esteem, character development and a child's sense of worth and value.